profsmith89/ctps/_sources/welcome.md

 This book will introduce you to this community, which will be an invaluable resource for you when you inevitably have questions.
 But you'll find that this community can be much more.
 It can also be a source of promising approaches to your problems and pointers to rich resources on which you can build.
 And if you decide to use your new literacy and capabilities to tackle problems beyond those in your own backyard, you will find colleagues in this community with whom you can partner.

+## Learning goals

-**Learning goals.** A good story is not only fun to read, but it can expand your view of the world.
+A good story is not only fun to read, but it can expand your view of the world.
 I have tried hard to avoid making this book a tortuous march through a set of dry, disconnected topics.
 Every technical concept I cover is taught through a short story involving a problem-to-be-solved.
 I have then ordered and threaded these individual short stories together with an overarching storyline.

 I'll speak about this storyline in a moment, but you are probably thinking, "Wonderful, but what specifically will I gain from reading this collection of stories?"
 Great question.
 I hope you learn: